campaignmonitor/createsend-dotnet/README.md

 A .NET library which implements the complete functionality of v3 of the CreateSend API.

-As well as the source code for the library, we have also included a single merged assembly (createsend-dotnet.dll), which can be used directly as a reference in .NET projects, if you do not want to worry about build the solution yourself.
+As well as the source code for the library, we have also included a single merged assembly (createsend-dotnet.dll), which can be used directly as a reference in .NET projects, if you do not want to worry about building the solution yourself.

 ## Installation